Jobs

 • Opportunities are available throughout the program for extra work and additional compensation

-• Free housing and full meal plan June 24 to Aug 1
+• Free housing and full weekday meal plan June 21 - July 26

-Turn political thought to action by leading students on a yearlong civic engagement project
+Turn political thought into action by leading students on a yearlong civic engagement project

 See a sample academic year calendar here

-Because the civic leadership project is a continuation of the summer's activities, Civic Teaching Assistants must also work with our students in the summer as either Residential TAs or Academic TAs.
+Because the civic leadership project is a continuation of the summer's activities, Civic Leadership Teaching Assistants must also work with our students in the summer as either Residential TAs or Classroom TAs.

 Qualifications:

-• Same as those for Residential TA or Academic TA, plus...
+• Same as those for Residential TA or Classroom TA, plus...

 • Experience leading group projects, clubs, or events